TomKealy/academic-kickstart/content/post/neural-networks-from-scratch/index.md

 $$ y = W h $$

-Thus we are esentially fitting a linear classifier on the basis expansion \( \mathrm{sigmoid}(M x) \), the difference being that we fit the basis expansion, as well as the linear classifier.
+Thus we are esentially fitting a linear classifier on the basis expansion $\mathrm{sigmoid}(M x)$, the difference being that we fit the basis expansion, as well as the linear classifier.
 That is, the Network learns a data dependent basis on which to clssify.

 Enough with the maths, lets do some coding!